-If you have tested positive for Coronavirus (COVID-19) the national NHS Test and Trace team will contact you.
-They will give you advice and obtain details of anyone you’ve been in contact with.
+If you have tested positive for Coronavirus (COVID-19) Wirral Council’s Test and Trace team will contact you.
+They will give you advice and obtain details of anyone you’ve been in contact with and will check if you require support whilst self-isolating and signpost you to appropriate local services.

 You will be asked where you have been recently and who you have been in close contact with.This will help the NHS contact anyone who may have caught the virus from you.